Are you interested in learning about foundation grants for writers?

 There are a number of foundation grants for writers available, each of which has different requirements.
 Some are designed to provide financial assistance for unpublished writers, while others are intended to enable those who have already published at least one work to devote the time and energy they need to create additional pieces.

 If you're interested in applying for one or more of the available foundation grants for writers, you'll need to spend some time looking for programs that match your qualifications and needs.
-If you're serious about identifying potential sources of grant funding, consider becoming a member of The Foundation Center.
-Membership is inexpensive and provides an opportunity to search the organization's extensive database of foundations that fund grants for individuals.
+If you're serious about identifying potential sources of grant funding, consider subscribing to Grants to Individuals.
+This site provides an opportunity to search the organization's extensive database of foundations that fund grants for individuals.
+A monthly subscription runs about $20, and a yearly subscription costs around $100.

 Examples of Foundation Grants for Writers